codio-content/Linux-File_System_Commands/.guides/content/Creating-nested-directories-37dd.md

 Where are the images, webfonts and icons of our basic web project intended to be stored?

-We need a 3rd directory in our workspace folder, this time it needs to contain 3 more directories inside it:
+We need a third directory in our workspace folder, this time it needs to contain 3 more directories inside it:

 ```
 ~/workspace/